Bennotsi-MTG/Doomsday-Codex/artifact_destruction.md

-# Playing atround artifact/permanent removal
+# Playing around artifact/permanent removal

 We use artifacts at multiple stages when executing Doomsday piles.
 Instant-speed artifact destruction effects therefore have several points